All Writing Guides

 Final submission CTA

-If your citations look patched together, use Academic Wizard's citation formatting help.
+If your citations look patched together, use Academic Wizard's citation formatting help before final submission.
 If the paper also needs sentence clarity, paragraph flow, and final proofreading, use editing and proofreading help.
-When ready, start your order and choose the support that fits the deadline.
+When ready, start your order and send the draft, citation style, source page, assignment instructions, and deadline.

 Need help structuring your draft?